rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/splashpage10.png)

-Click on "back to config" and select your new custom theme, so user will be seeing this page.
+Click on **back to config** and select your new custom theme, so user will be seeing this page.
 On this page you can still configure the following if you like: welcome message, logo, and how frequent you want users to see the portal when they connect to the wireless network.
 We have done the following changes to show the configuration

 ![](/images/splashpage11.png)